 The Company's business is highly dependent upon the levels of mineral exploration, development and production activity by mining companies in Africa and Peru.
 In recent years, certain countries in West Africa such as Ghana, Burkina Faso, Cote d'Ivoire and Mali have seen an increase in mining and exploration primarily focused on gold.
-In 2016 to 2020, the drilling industry in West Africa began to recover resulting in increased demand for the Company's services.
-In 2018, the Company achieved record revenues of US\$88.5M and in 2019 the Company recorded similar revenues of US\$87.4M.
+In 2019, the Company recorded revenues of US\$87.4M.
 In 2020, the Company achieved revenues of US\$82.4M as a result of a slower than normal first half of 2020, as a result of the COVID-19 pandemic.
+In 2021 the Company achieved record revenues of US\$115.2M.
 Although the Company has seen a rebound in its activities, there is no guarantee that this trend will continue due to the cyclical nature of the industry.